Year-End Tax Tips: Credits, Breaks

 W-2 for wages or salary, a

-1099 from for self-employment or retirement income, receipts for
+1099 from for self-employment or retirement income, receipts for donations to charity, and other statement forms.

 To get an idea of what your return may look like, we recommend using the linked calculator to see how your taxes may be calculated when you file.
 You can use estimated figures or actual numbers from your tax forms when using the calculator to see various results.
-We also have individual
+We also have individual tax calculators for special tax situations.

 Here's something else to consider: the values for each tax credit or tax deduction often vary by tax year.
-Once the value of a credit or deduction for a tax year expires, you can only claim that value on a return for that year; you cannot expires credits or other tax items on the current tax year return.
+Once the value of a credit or deduction for a tax year expires, you can only claim that value on a return for that year; you cannot expires credits or other tax items on the 2023 tax year return.

 This is why we strongly recommend tax return planning throughout the year in order to take advantage of as many tax credits and deductions as you qualify for by the end of the year.